 In addition to the technical end, the studio part of sight broadcasting is to be gone into thoroughly in a special studio where artists can go before the television camera and learn the technique to be used in television acting and makeup.

 Just when the CBS picture transmitter will be on the air depends upon the granting of a license by the Radio Commission.
 However the equipment is practically ready and preliminary tests will begin as quickly as possible.
-It is expected a regular schedule of pictures will be arranged and that it no doubt win include views of some of the regular C.B.S sustaining programs.

 ONLY IN NEW YORK